FundyPhytoPhys/prochlorococcus_o2/README.md

 This .Rmd uses R Markdown and knits to .docx and html to produce a manuscript style document formatted for PLOS ONE publication.
 The .Rmd reads in "PICO_Merged_GrowthFitsPURPAR.Rds" from the "Data/CleanData" folder and generates a table of maximum growth rate for each strain grown under each [O~2~] condition.
 Figures are read in from the "Output/Figures" folder.
 The Word and html documents are saved as "Manuscript_O2.docx" and "Manuscript_O2.html" in the "Code" folder.

+#### KnitTemplate.docx

+This is the template used to format the knitted WORD document.

+#### Manuscript_O2.docx

+This is the knitted WORD document generated from "Manuscript_O2.Rmd".

+#### scholarly-metadata.lua and author-info-blocks.lua

+These are required files to format the authorship and affiliations properly when knitting to html and Word.

 ### Data folder

 #### CleanData subfolder